henrikth93/henrikth93/README.md

 - 🔭 I’m currently working on Scribe
 - 🌱 I’m currently learning Docker, Cloud-related technologies, machine learning, AI, C++, Rust, Python, Swift, Linux-related things, Golang, etc.
 - 👯 I’m looking to collaborate on various projects, audio and music-related stuff especially, but I am open to everything,feel free to reach out to me!
-- 🤔 I’m looking for help with N/A
-- 💬 Ask me about music
 - 📫 How to reach me: henrikthomasson93@gmail.com

 [![An image of @henrikth93's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/henrikth93)](https://holopin.io/@henrikth93)